prometheusWaluigi/quantum-plasmoid/README.md

 - Computational implementation of core theoretical constructs
 - Integration of genetic algorithms for parameter optimization
-- Visualization tools for recursive eigenmode dynamics
+- ✅ Visualization tools for recursive eigenmode dynamics
+  - Initial implementation: Radial Eigenvalue Theorem visualization
+  - Planned: Additional interactive visualizations for other aspects of the framework
 - Applications of topological data analysis to EEG data
 - Development of multi-agent cognitive manifolds
 - Exploration of quantum-informed extensions to the ORCHARD framework